Skip to Content

 Moose

-There are two types of adaptations: structural or physical adaptations and behavioral adaptations.
+There are two types of adaptations: structural or physical and behavioral.

 Structural or Physical Adaptations

-Fun fact: the moose’s long legs also give it a reputation as one of the fastest swimming land mammals in North America, matching the beaver’s swimming speed of 6mph!
+Fun fact: the moose’s long legs also give it a reputation as one of North America’s fastest swimming land mammals, matching the beaver’s swimming speed of 6mph!

 Loons On Lake